 What Cards Are Not

-Because the term “card-based” is in its infancy, there’s a lot of haze and confusion about what is and isn’t a card.
+Because card based design is in its infancy, there’s a lot of haze and confusion about what is and isn’t a card.
 Adding to the trail of uncertainty is the fact that not everyone calls it a card.
 A card is also known as a tile, a module, or a portrait, just to name a few.

 Sometimes, it’s easier to define something but ruling out what it is not.
 A card isn’t strictly a design.
 You can’t simply have a page, draw boxes on it, and call each box a card.
 Well, you could, but it wouldn’t fit the definition posited in this article.
 Instead, a card must have functionality, be self-contained, and possibly flippable.